AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 Also as you increase the Security Level, the shield icon in the Tor Browser toolbar will change from being an outline (the *Standard* level) to being a fully opaque shield (the *Safest* level), making it easy to see which Security Level is currently applied.
 When you change the Security Level, changes take effect immediately; there is no "Save" button.
 However, already-loaded pages will need to be reloaded or refreshed in order for them to be effected by your new Security Level selection.

 The process by which these modern Web features can track you even if you are using the Tor Browser is called *browser fingerprinting*.
 This is an ever-evolving field of study.
-While we will demonstrate some simple examples later in this lab, but refer to the [§ Browser fingerprinting](#browser-fingerprinting) discussion section, below, for more in-depth information.
-For now, the key takeaway is to understand that protections against highly sophisticated browser fingerprinting techniques are one of the benefits offered by the Tor Browser and is one reason why you are much more likely to remain anonymous when you browse the Web using the Tor Browser than any other torified Web browser.
+We will demonstrate some simple examples of browser fingerprinting and how the Tor Browser defends against it later in this lab, but you can refer to the [§ Browser fingerprinting](#browser-fingerprinting) discussion section, below, for more in-depth information.
+For now, though, the key takeaway is to understand that protections against highly sophisticated browser fingerprinting techniques are one of the benefits offered by the Tor Browser and is one reason why you are much more likely to remain anonymous when you browse the Web using the Tor Browser than any other torified Web browser.
 This is also where the common refrain in digital security circles, "Use Tor," comes from.

-Now, we need to make a connection to someplace else on the Internet.
-Our connection will be most comprehensible if we have a clear net (normal) Internet connection to compare it to.
+Now that we understand that the Tor Browser is simply a Web browser with enhanced privacy-protecting features, it raises an obvious question: how does the Tor Browser make use of Tor for network connectivity?
+To understand this, let's now turn our attention to the other major piece of the Tor Browser's bundled software package, the core Tor software.

+### Tor as a SOCKS proxy

+As we learned in the previous section, when you download and run the Tor Browser, you are actually downloading and running *two* pieces of software.
+The most visible of these is the Tor *Browser*, a fork of Mozilla Firefox developed and maintained by the Tor Project.
+The Tor Browser is, in simple terms, a Web browser that is already pre-configured in such a way to ensure that it interacts with the core Tor networking software instead of using your computer's regular, default network settings.

+The other piece is, of course, the Tor software itself.
+Among the various capabilities of the Tor software is that it can function as a *SOCKS proxy*.
+Put plainly, a SOCKS proxy is a program that accepts connections from other programs (like Web browsers, including the Tor Browser) and then forwards the other program's messages via some specific intermediary.
+In the case of Tor's SOCKS proxy, that intermediary is the Tor network.

+To better understand how this works, let's start by examining the Tor Browser's connection settings.

+#### Tor Browser's manual proxy configuration

+> :construction: TK-TODO

+### A tale of two processes

 > TK-TODO - This part should involve Wireshark analysis.

-### A tale of two processes

 It may be helpful for understanding the difference between Tor and Tor Browser by first opening a process monitor on your machine, so that you may see the difference between the Tor process and the Tor Browser process (which, again, is really just a Firefox process).